fscdc/old-homepage/Paper-Note/bio/scGPT.md

 # scGPT

-skip by the edge parts, mainly focus on the mothod
+skip by the edge parts, mainly focus on the method

 ## Methods